stacks-network/stacks-core/docs/api-specs.md

 Publish the zonefile which has _already_ been announced.
 Submit either as a string with the 'zonefile' property, or as a base64 encoded blob with the 'zonefile_b64' property.
+We recommend base64-encoding your zone files in order to guarantee that they will be JSON-encodable.

 + Request (application/json)
   + Schema